 ITV estimate their current regional news output to cost £55 million a year, and believe this agreement could save them over £7 million by 2016.

-As you would imagine, there are many conditions that go along with the partnership, and the full memorandum is available to read here (pdf file).
+As you would imagine, there are many conditions that go along with the partnership, and the full memorandum is available to read here (link no longer available).